How to Fly with a Baby or Toddler: Everything You Should Know

 There’s a lot of stuff that comes with traveling with a baby, but it gets easier to pack for baby over time.
 Download the baby packing checklist to help get you started with efficiently packing for your baby.

-Tips for getting through airport security with a baby
+Tips for Getting through TSA Security with a Baby

 For TSA, you will need to take your children and anything else out of your stroller, fold it up, and put it on the belt to go through the scanner.
 You can bring baby food, formula, and breastmilk through TSA as each item is considered a medical necessity.
 Baby food, formula, and breastmilk can be brought in quantities greater than the 3.4 ounce rule for other liquids, but you will want to notify the TSA officer beforehand.
 You’ll likely have to remove them from your carry on and they may need to go through extra testing.